Entrepreneur in Residence

 Prior to PDC, Gary was a founder of Zymed Medical Systems (now Philips Medical Systems, acquired in 2000).
 Through technology development and strategic alliances the company became the industry leader in Ambulatory Monitoring and Arrhythmia Detection Algorithms.
 The company grew to $25M in sales/$5M in EBITDA.
 Following the acquisition he served as VP of Cardiology Products for Philips Medical Systems.
 The $200M business unit was responsible for manufacturing, research and development, sales, and marketing world-wide for non-invasive cardiology products.
 His experience also includes serving on various Advisory Boards including ORFID, an early stage company in the field of organic semiconductors and polymer-based RFID (radio frequency identification) devices developed at UCLA.
 Gary’s Board of Director experience includes Advamed, a healthcare industry advocacy organization, and Quinton Instruments, a leading company in Stress Testing, Cardiac Rehab, and Cardiac Imaging Systems.
 Further he was an investor with HP, WRHambrecht & Zymed leading a buyout of Quinton from American Home Products.

 Mr. Hutchinson has a Bachelor of Arts degree in history from Ohio State.
+Gary is a Fellow of the American Institute for Medical and Biological Engineering.
 His community service experience includes serving on the Board of Directors for Big Brothers and Big Sisters of Greater Los Angeles and Louisville High School Finance Council in Woodland Hills, CA.

 Mr. Hutchinson may be contacted at geh_943 AT usc DOT edu.